lnfernux/lnfernux.github.io/_posts/2024-10-18-EntraID-GeneralHardening.md

 ### Security | Authentication methods | Authentication strengths

 I would not change anything here, unless you have certain requirements for authentication strengths in your company.
 In this case, create a custom strength and use that in your conditional access policies.

+## Summary

+This is a list of settings I would change in any Entra ID-tenant I manage.
+I hope this list is helpful to you, and that you can use it as a baseline for your own hardening.
+If you have any questions, feel free to reach out.